Scanlan Center for School Mental Health

 Are you a K-12 school ready to take your staff’s mental health awareness training to the next level?

-Imagine Iowa training is a new evidence-informed, culturally responsive, equity-infused mental health awareness program, co-developed with Iowa youth, designed to support K-12 educators in improving their knowledge, skills, and attitudes about mental health.
+Imagine Iowa training is a new evidence-informed, culturally responsive mental health awareness program, co-developed with Iowa youth, designed to support K-12 educators in improving their knowledge, skills, and attitudes about mental health.

-This training is an essential tool for educators who want to support and improve their mental health knowledge and evidence-based applications in their own lives, classrooms, schools, and communities.
+Titled BEST+Well, this curriculum presents an essential professional development opportunity for educators who want to support and improve their mental health knowledge and evidence-based applications in their classrooms and schools, as well as their own personal lives.

-This curriculum will provide the opportunity to engage with topics such as mental health literacy, immediate crisis response, advocacy, and restorative practices; all of which will create an atmosphere of inclusion and wellness in classrooms and schools.
+This curriculum will provide the opportunity to engage with topics such as mental health literacy, relationship building, suicide screening, immediate crisis response, and restorative practices; all of which are important for creating an atmosphere of inclusion and wellness in classrooms and schools.

-In addition, participants will develop tools to have insight into their own mental health needs, as well as how to set up a personal wellness plan.
+In addition, participants will develop tools to have insight into their own mental health and wellbeing needs, as well as how to set up a personal wellness plan.

 Participants will begin to explore these topics in-person and be provided with the opportunity to engage in continual learning via digital platforms, after in-person professional development, to become partners in school mental health.